New Model Flying Definition and BMFA Membership Insurance

 In order to address this area of concern we have implemented a membership extension that includes insurance cover for activity which falls into a new Data, Development and Demonstration category of activity.

-The new definition covers a wide range of activity that falls outside of the Sport and Recreation definition, but does not trigger the requirements for Aerial work (for example, because no payment is made for flights).
-The membership extension includes broad insurance coverage for D, D and D activity, and if you are undertaking flights where the purpose is clearly other than Sport and Recreation but not Aerial Work, then you may be able to benefit from the cover provided under the membership extension.
+The new definition covers a wide range of activity that falls outside of the Sport and Recreation definition, but does not trigger the requirements for Commercial Operation (for example, because no payment is made for flights).
+The membership extension includes broad insurance coverage for D, D and D activity, and if you are undertaking flights where the purpose is clearly other than Sport and Recreation but not Commercial Operation, then you may be able to benefit from the cover provided under the membership extension.

 The long term aim is that the definition will feature in CAP 658, and the CAA have confirmed their support for the move, however, the legal wheels turn relatively slowly so it may take a while for the wording to appear in the relevant document.